Chapter 1: Introduction to Environmental Issues

 While there are fewer and less well developed studies documenting environmental racism in Canada, there is ample evidence that similar patterns apply.
 Mitchell and D’Onofrio note that “Numerous Aboriginal communities, including Aamjiwnaang First Nation and Grassy Narrows First Nation in Ontario, Fort Chipewyan in Alberta, and Mi’kmaw communities in Nova Scotia, have expressed concerns with regard to contamination of their air, water, and soil, and have reported high rates of cancer and other illnesses in their communities.” (p.
 322).
 Additionally, the ENRICH project in Nova Scotia has mapped what the group views as incidents of environmental racism in that province.
 The siting of hazardous waste facilities and other sources of pollution in Canadian communities certainly appears to be disproportionately linked to race and poverty levels.

-Indigenous People
+Indigenous Rights

 Many problems face Indigenous people, including lack of human rights, exploitation of their traditional lands and themselves, and degradation of their culture.
 In response to the problems faced by these people, the United Nations proclaimed an “International Decade of the World’s Indigenous People” beginning in 1994.
 The main objective of this proclamation, according to the United Nations, was “the strengthening of international cooperation for the solution of problems faced by indigenous people in such areas as human rights, the environment, development, health, culture and education.”
 Its major goal was to protect the rights of indigenous people.
 Such protection would enable them to retain their cultural identity, such as their language and social customs, while participating in the political, economic and social activities of the region in which they reside.

 Despite the U.N. goals, the rights and feelings of Indigenous people are often ignored or minimized, even by supposedly culturally sensitive developed countries.
-In Canada, both the federal government, and the provincial government of Alberta, are pushing to rapidly exploit the oil sands of that province, including the construction of pipelines through British Columbia to carry crude oil to the coast for export by tanker.
-Many Indigenous communities along the proposed pipeline routes fear the risk of oil spills in their territories, which could wipe-out their traditional way of life.
+In Canada, both the federal government, and the provincial government of Alberta, have pushed to rapidly exploit the oil sands of that province, including the construction of pipelines through British Columbia to carry crude oil to the coast for export by tanker.
+Many Indigenous communities along the pipeline routes fear the risk of oil spills in their territories, which could wipe-out their traditional way of life.
 For example, the Gitg’at First Nation relies on a healthy marine environment for sustenance, sourcing 40% or more of their meals from the ocean, with foods like halibut, crab, salmon, prawns, mussels, clams, seaweed, oysters and herring.

 A member of the Gitga’at First Nation adjusts air-drying halibut at a traditional harvesting camp.
 Photo credit: Andrew Frank.